What is a vaccine?

 - All those aged 50 and over

-The rest of the population will then be vaccinated in the spring when more vaccines become available.
+The rest of the population will then be vaccinated started being vaccinated in spring 2021, once the priority groups have been offered theirs and when more vaccines became available.

 Who is doing COVID-19 vaccine research and where is it taking place?

 There are more than 170 different COVID-19 vaccine in evaluation going on across the world.
 Some of the most talked about trials include the University of Oxford/AstraZeneca and Novavax trials.

 In November 2020 the BioNTech/Fosun Pharma/Pfizer vaccine was able to prove its effectiveness.
 The vaccine is up to 95% effective.
 This vaccine was approved by the MHRA on the 2nd Dec 2020 and will be rolled out in the UK in the following weeks.
 The UK government has ordered 40 million doses of this vaccine, 800000 of which are arriving at the beginning of December.
 40 million doses will be enough to vaccinate 20 million people.